English Spelling Society

-The English Spelling Society is an international organisation, based in the United Kingdom.
-It was founded in 1908 as the Simplified Spelling Society.
-It primarily aims to raise awareness of problems caused by English spelling's irregularity and to improve literacy and reduce learning costs, including through the use of spelling reform.
+The English Spelling Society is an international organisation based in the United Kingdom, founded in 1908 as the Simplified Spelling Society.
+It primarily aims to raise awareness of problems caused by English spelling's irregularity and to improve literacy and reduce learning costs, including through the use of a spelling reform.
 The Society publishes leaflets, newsletters, journals, books, and bulletins.
 Its spokespeople feature regularly on TV, radio, and in print.

 Structure

 The Society is based in the United Kingdom, but has a worldwide membership, including Ireland, the United States, Canada, Australia and New Zealand.
 It is governed by a committee elected at its Annual General Meeting.
 The Society maintains links with the American Literacy Council, which has similar objectives.

 Aims

 The English Spelling Society primarily aims to make known the problems caused by English spelling's irregularity in an effort to improve literacy and reduce learning costs, including through the use of spelling reform.
 It also wishes to raise awareness of the alphabetic principle and its "corruption during the long history of written English" and to prepare a graded set of proposals for a more regular English orthography.

 The Society believes that both recent research and the continuing governmental concern about literacy rates in the English-speaking world strengthen its position.
 In particular, it points to evidence that Anglophone children have a harder time learning to read and write than do Italian children.
 It also quotes evidence that dyslexia is less of a problem in Italy and linguistically similar countries which have more phonemic writing systems than English.
 Finally, it points to a recent study by the KPMG Foundation that estimates the total costs to the public purse till age 37 arising from failure to read in the primary school years at £1.73 billion to £2.05 billion a year.